Skip to main content

 • If the awardee receives a 100% tuition support award from another source (GSI/GSRA), the fellowship will be reduced to $2,000 for that term, but they will still be considered a Peter and Carolyn Fellow

-SEAS Application Process: Students must submit the following items into a single .pdf document to tinyurl.com/za3x2mae no later than 9:00 AM on Monday, April 24, 2023.
-Title the document as Lastname.PCMertz.pdf.
+SEAS Application Process: Students interested in being considered must complete the following application link tinyurl.com/za3x2mae no later than 9:00 AM on Monday, April 21, 2025.
 The SEAS Scholarship Committee will review applications for the fellowship.
 Once decisions have been made, applicants will be notified of their status.
 Non-compliant submissions will not be reviewed.

 1. Current CV